 See SSRL User Shipments for forms and more information on shipping items to and from SSRL.
 Users shipping dewars for use on SSRL macromolecular crystallography beam lines should use the Shipping Dewars to SSRL Form on the SMB User Shipments page.

 See LCLS User Shipments for forms information on shipping items to and from LCLS.

 Hazardous Materials Shipments

 Users should consult with a materials specialist at their home institution for instructions regarding the proper shipping and handling of hazardous materials.
 Supply an MSDS for all hazardous materials in shipment.
 All hazardous materials, including radioactive materials, shipped to or from SLAC must be packaged and handled according to U.S. Department of Transportation regulations, or IATA dangerous good regulations (as applicable) if being shipped from overseas.
 Shipments that fail to comply with these federally mandated regulations will be returned to the user's home institution unopened.
 See SSRL's Safety webpage for information and forms regarding transportation and handling of radioactive samples.

-International shipments can involve duty or taxes on items shipped.
+- International shipments can involve duty or taxes on items shipped.
+For international shipments, users are encouraged to work with their international shipping company to prepare a carnet and pay fees directly.
 We encourage users to retain a copy of their carnet and ensure that all shipping documents are accurate and consistent.
-For international shipments or freight forwarding, users are encouraged to work with TIGERS (USA) GLOBAL LOGISTICS and to prepare a carnet.

 User Shipments Outside of the US (International Export Requirements)